World Reference Base for Soil Resources: Example for naming a soil with the WRB

 From the list of the principal qualifiers, Stagnic (stagnic properties and reducing conditions) and Albic (light colours resulting from a soil-forming process) apply.
 Stagnic is found further up in the list.
-Therefore, the soil has to be named up till now Albic Stagnic Luvisol.
+Therefore, the soil has to be named until now Albic Stagnic Luvisol.
 From the list of the supplementary qualifiers, Siltic (silty from 0 to 60 cm), Loamic (loamy from 60 cm downwards), Aric (ploughed), Cutanic (clay coatings), Differentic (the clay migration led to a significant difference in clay content), Endic (the argic horizon starts below 50 cm) and Ochric (relatively small concentrations of organic carbon) apply.
 Bringing the supplementary qualifiers into the correct order (first the textural qualifiers from the top to the bottom of the soil profile, then all others in alphabetical order), the soil is an Albic Stagnic Luvisol (Siltic, Loamic, Aric, Cutanic, Differentic, Endic, Ochric).

 Question 4: Which specifiers can be used to form subqualifiers?

 The soil is Siltic from 0 to 60 cm and Loamic from 60 cm downwards.
 We can use the depth-related specifiers Ano- and Endo- to construct the subqualifiers Anosiltic and Endoloamic.
-The stagnic properties occur only in the subsoil and the albic horizon only around 50 cm.
+The stagnic properties occur only in the subsoil and the albic horizon around 50 cm.
 This means that we can use the subqualifiers Endostagnic and Amphialbic.
-The use of these specifiers does not change the position of the qualifiers in the soil name.
+Using these specifiers does not change the position of the qualifiers in the soil name.

 Now, the soil name is: Amphialbic Endostagnic Luvisol (Anosiltic, Endoloamic, Aric, Cutanic, Differentic Endic, Ochric).

 Using the codes of Chapter 6 of the WRB Manual gives us the following short name: LV-stn.abm-sia.lon-ai.ct.ed.oh.